Managing connectors

 - In the management console

-, go to the relevant folder. - In the services list, select Managed Service for Kafka.
+, navigate to the relevant folder. - Go to Managed Service for Kafka.

-- In the line with the required connector, click
+- In the connector row, click

 and select Edit connector. - Edit the connector properties as needed.